-We plan to carry out a number of large-scale hospital construction projects in the near future, which requires a substantial increase in capital expenditures.
+We are carrying out a number of large-scale hospital construction projects, which requires a substantial increase in capital expenditures.
 Our operational and financial conditions and results will be adversely affected if we cannot effectively manage our capital expenditures.

-We are in the process of establishing Beijing Proton Medical Center.
-The construction commenced in June 2017, with an estimated construction period of three and a half years.
-We also commenced construction of Shanghai Concord Cancer Center in September 2017, with an estimated construction period of three years.
-We also commenced construction of Guangzhou Concord Cancer Center in November 2017, with an estimated construction period of three years.
+We commenced construction of Beijing Proton Medical Center in June 2017 with an estimated construction period of four and a half year.
+The construction project was suspended due to the COVID-19 pandemic and the failure of one of the shareholders to perform its obligations.
+We also commenced construction of Shanghai Concord Cancer Center in September 2017 with an estimated construction period of five years.
+The construction project was delayed due to the suspension of construction activities caused by the COVID-19 pandemic.
+We also commenced construction of Guangzhou Concord Cancer Center in November 2017, the construction was completed in October 2020, and the hospital has already been in operation since June 2021.
 All these cities are considered top-tier cities in China, with large and nationally-renowned government hospitals.
 To attract patients, our planned proton center and premium cancer hospitals need to train our staff members properly, provide services and treatment environment superior to local hospitals and install high-end equipment, including CyberKnife, positron emission tomography-magnetic resonance ("PET-MR") and proton beam therapy.